piaggiofastforward/bldc/README.md

 Some particularly important configuration aspects to always check if the motor isn't moving smoothly:
 1. hall table detection
 2. RL and lambda detection (FOC only)
+3. Encoder detection -> If using encoders as a commutation source instead of hall sensors, make sure to set BOTH `FOC->General->Sensor Mode = Encoder` AND
+`General->Sensor Port Mode = ABI Encoder`.
+Then, perform the encoder detection located in `FOC->Encoder`.

 ## Driver and Commander ##